SamLind11/credit-risk-classification/README.md

 ## Summary

 Overall, Model 1 has very high accuracy, and is perfectly precise when identifying healthy loans.
-However, of the loans flagged as High Risk, only 87% were actually High Risk.
+However, of the loans flagged as High Risk, only 87% were actually High Risk (precision).
 Also, the model only correctly identified 89% of all High Risk Loans (recall) in the test set.
 Depending on the average cost of a defaulted loan and our tolerance to those losses, the recall and precision values may be too high for the model to be usable.

 Model 2 is also able to predict Healthy Loans with near perfection.
 Of its High Risk Loan determinations, only 87% were correct (precision), however it did correctly identify every High Risk Loan in the test set (recall).
 This is a great improvement on our first model, as we have the same precision in identifying High Risk Loans, but are much less likely to miss a High Risk Loan.